mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 method, or reuse only certain parts of the underlying code easily and that can generate a ton of duplicated code depending on what you want to do.

-We have included this architecture change some months ago, and so far for us has been a very good way to add our instrumentation and cache without mixing responsabilities in our source code.
-And we think we can add special layers to generate performance improvements relaying in other services, like key value stores, or graph databases.
-For sure, something that we will investigate.
+We implemented this architecture change some months ago, and so far for us it's been a very good way to add our instrumentation and cache without mixing responsibilities in our source code.
+And we believe that going forward we can add special layers to generate performance improvements relaying in other services, like key value stores, or graph databases and we're looking into that.